 Professional development (PD) opportunities focusing on Indigenous history and contemporary issues in Canada will be offered throughout the 2016-2017 academic year.
 A mixture of workshops, seminars, case studies and group discussions on a variety of topics including treaties, residential schools, the 1990 Oka Crisis, the Truth and Reconciliation Commission and more will be covered.
 Each session is linked to at least four Indigenous Learning Outcomes.
-Sessions count towards the new Indigenous Learning Outcomes badge.
-Sessions are held in the Library Instruction Room (Shuniah 226).
-All staff welcome.
+All sessions led by Cathy McRae, ILO Officer.
+Sessions count towards earning your Indigenous Learning Outcomes badge.
+Sessions are held via Centra.
+Please register a minimum of three days in advance.
+ALL staff welcome.

 Colonization: Pre and Post Contact Histories of the Dene